Towards human-level performance on automatic pose estimation of infant spontaneous movements: Introduction

-The widespread use of conventional video recordings to capture infant movements has established the need for markerless motion capture, which enables the extraction of movement information in an unobtrusive manner~\cite{rahmati2015weakly}.
-This provides a low-cost alternative to sensor-based motion capture, which can be performed both at the clinic and at home~\cite{adde2020}.
+The widespread use of conventional video recordings to capture infant movements has established the need for markerless motion capture, which enables the extraction of movement information in an unobtrusive manner~\citep{rahmati2015weakly}.
+This provides a low-cost alternative to sensor-based motion capture, which can be performed both at the clinic and at home~\citep{adde2021motion}.
 Markerless motion capture has the potential to make movement assessments more widely available and promotes worldwide collaboration in analysis of infant movements.
-Moreover, existing large-scale databases of infant recordings, collected by clinical GMA networks~\cite{stoen2019predictive,orlandi2018detection,ferrari2019motor,morgan2019pooled,kwong2019baby,gima2019evaluation}, can be exploited to yield more accurate computer-based methods for risk assessments.
+Moreover, existing large-scale databases of infant recordings, collected by clinical GMA networks~\citep{stoen2019predictive,orlandi2018detection,ferrari2019motor,morgan2019pooled,kwong2019baby,gima2019evaluation}, can be exploited to yield more accurate computer-based methods for risk assessments.

-Convolutional neural networks (ConvNets) have improved the techniques for extracting human movement information from conventional 2D videos~\cite{toshev2014deeppose,newell2016stacked,cao2018openpose}.
-State-of-the-art markerless motion capture tracks movements automatically through frame-by-frame pose estimation, where the ConvNets predict x and y coordinates of a predefined set of body keypoints, directly from the raw video frames~\cite{andriluka20142d}.
-However, most existing human pose estimation (HPE) methods are targeted towards adults, which compared to infants, differ in anatomic proportions and distribution of body poses~\cite{sciortino2017estimation}.
-Employed on infant images, the accuracy drops significantly, with more than 10\% of the estimated body keypoint positions placed outside a head length distance from the annotated ground truth positions (i.e., 88-90\% in the $PCK_{h}@100$ metric introduced in Section~\ref{sec:metrics})~\cite{sciortino2017estimation,hesse2018computer}.
-From this, Sciortino et al.~\cite{sciortino2017estimation} conclude that there is a need to tune HPE ConvNets to the task of infant pose estimation.
+Convolutional neural networks (ConvNets) have improved the techniques for extracting human movement information from conventional 2D videos~\citep{toshev2014deeppose,newell2016stacked,cao2018openpose}.
+State-of-the-art markerless motion capture tracks movements automatically through frame-by-frame pose estimation, where the ConvNets predict x and y coordinates of a predefined set of body keypoints, directly from the raw video frames~\citep{andriluka20142d}.
+However, most existing human pose estimation (HPE) methods are targeted towards adults, which compared to infants, differ in anatomical proportions and distribution of body poses~\citep{sciortino2017estimation}.
+Employed on infant images, the localization performance drops significantly, with 10\% of the estimated body keypoint positions placed outside a head length distance from the annotated ground truth positions (i.e., 90\% in the $PCK_{h}@1.0$ metric described in Section~\ref{sec:metrics})~\citep{sciortino2017estimation}.
+From this,~\citet{sciortino2017estimation} conclude that there is a need to tune HPE ConvNets to the task of infant pose estimation.